Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/vep/how-to-use-ensembl-vep.md

 A submission ID is assigned to each submission and additional information is provided, including the date and time of submission.

-If you navigate away from the VEP interface, while the job is still running  the status of the query is indicated by the VEP icon in the top panel changing from red to green to prompt you that it has successfully completed.
+If you navigate away from the Ensembl VEP interface, while the job is still running  the status of the query is indicated by the Ensembl VEP icon in the top panel changing from red to green to prompt you that it has successfully completed.
 Jobs are divided into two lists: ‘Unviewed Jobs’ and ‘Jobs list’.

 A submission in the ‘Unviewed jobs’ list, when viewed, is transferred to the ‘Jobs list’ for future reference.
 Results are available for 7 days and queries can be rerun for 28 days.